rednafi/rednafi.com/content/misc/crossing_the_cors_crossroad.md

 can make a preflight OPTIONS request to check if the server will permit the subsequent POST request.

-If the client is on a domain that's not on the allow list, the server will reject the request.
+If the client is on a domain that's not on the allowlist, the server will reject the request.

 You can run the server with `go run main.go` and then, from another console, try making a